jackwaudby/hotos-23/README.md

 Ranges are contiguous groups of ids (e.g., the first range includes node 1 to node 99).
 For communities, nodes are randomly assigned to one (i.e., each community will contain a set of node ids that may not align with the sequential order of ids).
 We then simulate traversal operations on the graph, with an 85% probability that each subsequent operation within a traversal  will access a node in the same community as the previous one.
-We then compare the node locked under range locks vs community locks.
+We then compare the number of nodes locked under range locks vs community locks.
 For more information see Section 5.1 of the paper.

 ### How to run this experiment